McDrak/Tesis/docs/Tesis-v0.2.md

         -   The player must be aware of each sound so that he doesn't get past a key object or a door without noticing.

-12. **Play Design**
+13. **Play Design**

     -   The play can be categorized as *ilinx* (Caillois, 1961), where the game alters the perception of the player as it invalidates the sense of sight.

-13. **Premise Design**
+14. **Premise Design**

     -   The game is set on a World War II German Nazi Laboratory, which has been recently attacked by the Allied Forces.
 The player plays as an anonymous war prisoner that has been subject to various experiments.
-The story begins when a bomb is dropped on the laboratory where the main character is prisoner.
+The story begins when a bomb is dropped on the laboratory where the main character is held prisoner.
         However, the price for freedom came at a higher expense than what he thought.
 The main character realizes that the bombing not only left him as the sole human survivor, but there's something else that won't let him go so easily.

-14. **Character Design**
+15. **Character Design**

     -   Protagonist